lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 git clone https://github.com/lbroudoux/openshift-msa-store.git
 ```

 _Warning:_ The source code you've retrieved by cloning this repository will be integrated into another Git repository during demonstration.
 You will also use local copy for illustrating OpenShift binary builds using Maven.
-So be careful of cleaning all the temporaray files before running this demonstration once again.
+So be careful of cleaning all the temporary files before running this demonstration once again.
 You should go to `order-service` and `shipping-service` sub-directories and run `mvn clean` before starting again.

 ### Mandatory: Software factory